-When booking Alaska cruise tours, it’s important to know how early in the season a given excursion tends to run out of spaces.
-For some outings, such as certain Juneau whale watching tours, it’s often possible to secure seats even the week before the excursion, but in other cases tickets can begin to vanish as early as the preceding January or February!
-In this article, our Alaska travel experts highlight 7 particularly high-demand tours you’ll want to book well in advance of your time in Alaska!
+When booking tours for your Alaskan cruise, it’s important to know how early in the season a given excursion fills up.
+For some outings, such as Juneau whale watching tours, it’s often possible to secure seats the week before the excursion.
+In other cases, tickets can begin to vanish as early as the preceding January or February!
+In this article, our Alaska travel experts highlight 7 particularly high-demand Alaska cruise tours you’ll want to book well in advance of your trip!

 Click here to explore all of our Ketchikan, Skagway, and Juneau Alaska cruise tours.